wyking1997/MobileProgramming/README.md

 # MobileProgramming

+I need an application witch will help me to manage the films from the cinemas from cluj napoca.
+I want people to be see all the cinemas in one place, and also to search for different films and see specifics about each of them.
+All the people witch will use the application will need to have an account and based on their account, i want them to be able to rate the films.
+Knowing somehow the popularity of each cinema would also be very nice!

 The application will manage the cinemas from Cluj Napoca and will have the following functionalities:
 	-> search films
 	-> display a chart showing the number of sold tickets for each cinemas in the last week